otsaloma/dataiter/doc/index.rst

    by the data frame class.
 Geometry is read as-is into the "geometry" column, but no special geometric operations are currently supported.

-.. warning:: dataiter is still evolving and the API subject to change.
+.. warning:: Dataiter is still evolving and the API subject to change.

 .. toctree::
    :maxdepth: 1